 Good things come in waves.
 After a few years at a new high school, your marching band is going great.
 The booster program is very active and has been raising money.
-It's going so well that your new plans include purchasing a front ensemble.

 The purchasing process for front ensemble equipment can be a bit complicated, but with a little research, you can make an informed decision.
 Here are 10 key things to consider:

 Local dealers are great resources, especially if they've been a dealer for a long time.
 Ask them which front ensemble brand they like to work with when buying instruments.
 Which brands hold up over time?
 Which brands can get parts without delay?
 How long does it take to get delivery?
 You need gear now and cannot wait for five months.

 Know the amount of activity your program will be undertaking during the year.
 Will you participate in a few or a lot of marching competitions?
 How many students will you have the first year?
 Will you have a percussion specialist running the program?
 The answers to these questions will narrow the choices relating to bar options, frame type, quantity, weight, wheels and purchase quantity.

 To get started, you will need one marimba, one vibraphone, one xylophone and one concert bass drum.
 All of these instruments should come on some sort of multi-frame, which are designed to be outside.
 (Never use any concert frame instruments outside.)

 As your front ensemble grows, you may want to add another marimba or vibraphone before anything else.
 Most front ensembles only have one xylophone.
 Whether you purchase a timpani or an accessory rack will ultimately depend on the music, instrumentation needs and player ability.
 Consult with your music arranger and percussion instructor.